-The country boasts 3 international airports in Johannesburg, Cape Town and Durban, but the lion’s share of international airlines operating to this country do so to and from O R Tambo International Airport in Johannesburg, or Ortia for short.
+The country boasts 3 international airports in Johannesburg, Cape Town, and Durban, but the lion’s share of international airlines operating to this country do so too and from O R Tambo International Airport in Johannesburg, or Ortia for short.
 The airport is one of the busiest in Africa.
 All 3 airports are managed by the Airports Company of South Africa (ACSA) – its website is a great source of South African travel information.

 Africa Middle East Indian Ocean Islands Europe Australasia United States

 Air Botswana Egypt Air Air Austral Air France Cathay Pacific Delta Airlines

 Air Malawi El Al Air Madagascar Air Portugal Malaysia Airlines

 Air Namibia Emirates Air Mauritius British Airways Qantas

 Air Tanzania Etihad Airlines Air Seychelles Iberia Airlines Singapore Airlines

 Air Zimbabwe Qatar Airways KLM Royal Dutch Airlines Bellview Airlines Saudi Arabian Airlines Lufthansa

 Ethiopian Airlines Turkish Airlines Olympic Airways Gabon Airlines Swissair Hewa Bora Airways Virgin Atlantic Airways

 InterAir Interlink Airlines Kenya Airways LAM Mozambique Airlinws South African Airways TAAG Angolan Airlines